Browse our Blog. You will find multiple applications, solutions, code examples. Navigate using the tag cloud or search using specific criteria

 Digital outputs have a special draw in the case of the PLC.
-Keep in mind the output which can handle PWM is the same as the other digital outputs, but we will talk about it in other blog post:
+Keep in mind that the output that can handle PWM is the same as the other digital outputs, but we will talk about it in another blog post:

 Digital output (PWM optional)

 All the digital outputs are optoisolated (they use the same GNDs as the PLC).
 The image below shows how to connect a digital output to the PLC:

 In order to program the digital outputs, we must keep in mind that we can write the values with the following command:

 This function writes a "HIGH" or "LOW" in the "GPIO" selected.
 Imagine we want to write a "HIGH" in the "Q0.6" output, then, we must write this line:

 We must know we do not need to configure the digital outputs as digital.
 Industrial Shields' libraries do all the work for us.